Sam-Andrews/child-diet-inequality/README.md

 # Young Bites, Big Questions: Unpacking Diet and Disparity among US Children

 ## Overview
-This project uses NHANES data to analyse dietary consumption in early and middle childhood (ages 12 and under).
+This project uses NHANES data to explore dietary consumption in early and middle childhood (aged 12 and under).

 It has a number of key features, including:
-* Creation of two sets of derived variables: _"index scores"_ and _"unhealthy consumption signifiers"_ for fruit, vegetable and sugary item consumption.
+* Creation of two derived variable sets: _"index scores"_ and _"unhealthy consumption signifiers"_ for fruit, vegetable and sugar.
-* Two static data visualisations for each of these variable sets.
+* A static data visualisation for each variable set.
-* An interactive Shiny dashboard, allowing the user to filter the data to identify vulnerable groups.
+* A `shiny` app, allowing users to filter data, identifying vulnerable groups.

-For a detailed overview of this pipeline's scripts, stages and customisation options, see [`code/README_code.md`](https://github.com/Sam-Andrews/child-diet-inequality/blob/main/code/README_code.md).
+For a detailed overview of the pipeline's scripts and customisation options, see `code/README_code.md`.

 ## Getting started